Alextopher/SoccerViewer/README.md

 Design Doc: https://docs.google.com/document/d/1pMU8ulzgSENBlzgmUQWd9QkUHwvDwexRRbuj2oKS7w4/edit?ts=5df4c4aa

 Status Report:
 The project is sooooo close to finished working.
-There's a chance you'll get to it before we can finish - finish so here's the current state of the project.
+There's a chance you'll get to it before we can finish - so here's the current state of the project.

 There's a very very strange memory glitch effecting almost every command.
 Some patterns of commands just cause the program to crash with 0xC0000005.
 For example (on my machine I have no reason to believe another would be different but it could be...) running "next next" causing a crash but "previous previous next next next" is fine.
 It also seems crashes happen with a releatively few amount of commands, ie running the last string of commands you can add abritary amount of "next" and "previous" and I haven't gotten it to crash.